dellaboemia/RepData_PeerAssessment1/PA1_template.md

 ## 2 2 (2-2,1-1) arrange gtable[colhead-fg]
 ```

-There was an 11% increase in average total steps per day in the 25th percentile; however, the means and medians were remarkly close within and across data sets.
-Notwithstanding, imputing the data using our scheme had little affect on the estimates.
+There was an 11% increase in average total steps per day in the 25th percentile, suggesting that the majority of missing values were for periods of relatively low activity.
+The proximity of the median and means, both within and across the data sets, suggests two things.
+First, the distribution of average total steps per day tended to appoximate a normal distribution, and second, imputing the data using our scheme had little affect on the estimates.

 ### Weekend/Weekday Activity Analysis
 Our final step in this analysis is to observe whether there was any significant difference in activity during the weekdays vis-a-vis weekends.
 For this analysis, we show comparative 5-minute interval time series for both weekends and weekdays.